desingdeveloperdayday/RollingDonuts_Calenduck/server/README.md

-# calenduck api
+# Calendeok api

-This is rest api for service that named "calenduck".
+This is rest api for service that named "calendeok".

 This service is made by team named rolling donuts in DDD.